 No Love for Valentine’s Day in the East

-February 14 has long been celebrated as a day of romantic love.
-It is that special day when couples exchange gifts, chocolates, cards and perhaps a nice candlelit dinner.
-To most of the modern Western culture, it is a harmless holiday that businesses capitalize on but that is fun nonetheless.
-However, in other parts of the world, it is deemed inappropriate.
-Some Eastern countries have begun to ban any form of its celebration, and some are even imposing punishment to those who participate.
+February 14 has long been celebrated as a day of love.
+It is that special day when people exchange gifts, chocolates, cards filled with loving wishes.
+To most of the modern Western culture, it is a harmless holiday.
+However, in other parts of the world, it is seen as inappropriate.
+Some Eastern countries have begun to ban any form of its celebration, and some are even punishing those who participate.

 The Legends of St. Valentine